-Corporate Financial Objectives Operational Performance Objectives (50% Weighting) (50% Weighting) "Threshold" level of achievement was met on one Company Financial Objective, growth in fully diluted book value per share.
-Financial Objectives for return on equity and Non-GAAP Operating Income were not achieved.
-This drove substantially lower awards in 2021, with the Company Financial portion of the plan paying out at less than 30% of each executive's target opportunity.
-Strategic initiatives were progressed and many operational goals were met.
-Individual Operational Performance Objectives were achieved largely between "partial" and "target" levels of opportunity.
-The Acting CFO & COO exceeded several objectives and received payment above "target," as she assumed Acting CFO duties during the year.
+Corporate Financial Objectives (50% Weighting)

+- "Threshold" level of achievement was met on one Company Financial Objective, growth in fully diluted book value per share. - Financial Objectives for return on equity and Non-GAAP Operating Income were not achieved. - This drove substantially lower awards in 2021, with the Company Financial portion of the plan paying out at less than 30% of each executive's target opportunity.